walterrowe/magick-frames/README.md

 1. The droplet passes the correct options and output filename to the frame\_it shell script
 1. The frame\_it shell script decorates your output file using the chosen frame\_it options

 This process may seem complicated, but it works quickly and invisibly.
-Open your output folder in Finder icon view before you export, then watch as the exported files appear in the folder and then notice the previews change as they are decorated by frame\_it.
+Open your output folder in Finder icon view before you export, watch as the exported files appear in the folder, and then notice the previews change as they are decorated by frame\_it.

 ## At The Command Line